-If Parish has no Minister, who is to sign.
+If Parish has no Minister.

-If no Parish at place of applicant's residence, who is to certify.
+If no Parish at place of residence.

-Reasons for alternate procedure to be stated.
+Reasons to be stated for alternate procedure.

 I hereby certify that the Lay Persons whose names are attached to the foregoing certificate are communicants of this Church in good standing, and that this form of certificate was used for no reasons affecting the moral or religious character of the applicant but because (here give the reasons for departing from the regular form).

-(Signed)----,

-Presbyter of the Diocese of-
+(Signed) Presbyter of the Diocese of